rishabhjain16/ViPS/Ablations/avsr_model_comparisons_vs_snr/Readme.md

 ## Step 2: SNR Analysis and Visualization (`analyze_snr.py`)

-This script analyzes the effect of SNR on the computed metrics and generates visualizations and summary statistics.
+This script analyzes the effect of SNR on the computed metrics and generates comprehensive visualizations and summary statistics.
+It provides detailed insights into how different AVSR models perform across various noise conditions.

 ### Usage
 1. **Ensure `all_metrics.csv` is present** (from the previous step).